Jas-SinghFSU/HyprPanel/README.md

 # install it as a system package
 environment.systemPackages = with pkgs; [
   # ...
-  inputs.hyprpanel.packages.${pkgs.system}.wrapper # this one if you want to avoid overlays/didn't enable them hyprpanel
+  inputs.hyprpanel.packages.${pkgs.system}.default # this one if you want to avoid overlays/didn't enable them hyprpanel
   # ...
 ];